 About Lana Khazma

-Lana Khazma is a first year dental student at Baylor.
-When she is not studying, she blogs about her dental school experience and provides advice to pre-dental students on theflossydentist.wordpress.com.
+Lana Khazma is a third year dental student at Texas A&M College of Dentistry where she currently serves as her ASDA chapter President.
+She is also on the ASDA Editorial Board as an electronic editor.
+In her free time, she blogs about her dental school experience and provides advice to pre-dental students on theflossydentist.wordpress.com.